Discover folk - the CRM for people-powered businesses

 Key features

-• Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, perfect for photographers to promote their services and capture new leads.
+- Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, perfect for photography businesses with 20-50 team members to promote their services and capture new leads across multiple channels.

-• Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, helping photographers manage client bookings and sales processes efficiently.
+- Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, helping photography teams manage client bookings and sales processes efficiently across multiple photographers and staff.

-• Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, ensuring photographers can provide top-notch customer support and manage client inquiries seamlessly.
+- Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, ensuring photography businesses can provide top-notch customer support and manage client inquiries seamlessly across team members.

-• Lead scoring: Prioritize leads with predictive scoring to improve sales efficiency, allowing photographers to focus on the most promising clients and opportunities.
+- Lead scoring: Prioritize leads with predictive scoring to improve sales efficiency across your team, allowing photographers to focus on the most promising clients and opportunities.

-• Operations Hub: Syncs and automates business processes across different systems, streamlining the workflow for photographers and ensuring all tools work harmoniously.
+- Operations Hub: Syncs and automates business processes across different systems, streamlining the workflow for photography teams and ensuring all tools work harmoniously across your 20-50 person operation.

 Pros

-• User-friendly interface: The intuitive and easy-to-use interface makes it accessible for photographers of all skill levels, allowing them to focus more on their craft and less on managing software.
+- User-friendly interface: The intuitive and easy-to-use interface makes it accessible for photography team members of all skill levels, allowing them to focus more on their craft and less on managing software.

-• Comprehensive free plan: Offers a robust free version that includes essential CRM features, ideal for photographers just starting out or running small operations.
+- Comprehensive free plan: Offers a robust free version that includes essential CRM features, though may be limited for teams of 20-50 people requiring advanced collaboration features.

-• Seamless integration with marketing tools: Integrates smoothly with marketing, sales, and service hubs, creating a unified platform for managing client relationships and marketing efforts.
+- Seamless integration with marketing tools: Integrates smoothly with marketing, sales, and service hubs, creating a unified platform for managing client relationships and marketing efforts across larger teams.

-• Automation capabilities: Provides powerful automation tools for tasks like email marketing and lead nurturing, helping photographers save time and maintain consistent client communication.
+- Automation capabilities: Provides powerful automation tools for tasks like email marketing and lead nurturing, helping photography teams save time and maintain consistent client communication.

-• Customizable dashboard and reports: Allows photographers to create customized dashboards and reports to track metrics like client bookings, sales, and marketing performance, gaining valuable business insights.
+- Customizable dashboard and reports: Allows photography businesses to create customized dashboards and reports to track metrics like client bookings, sales, and marketing performance across all team members, gaining valuable business insights.

 Cons

-• High cost at higher tiers: Pricing can become expensive as you move to higher tiers, which may be prohibitive for small photography businesses as they scale.
+- High cost at higher tiers: Pricing can become expensive as you move to higher tiers, which may be prohibitive for photography businesses with 20-50 team members as costs multiply significantly.

-• Limited customization in free plan: The free plan and lower tiers have limited customization options, which can restrict flexibility for growing photography businesses.
+- Limited customization in free plan: The free plan and lower tiers have limited customization options, which can restrict flexibility for growing photography businesses with diverse team needs.

-• Email marketing limits: Email marketing functionality in the free plan is restricted by limits on the number of emails you can send, which can be a drawback for photographers with larger client lists.
+- Email marketing limits: Email marketing functionality in the free plan is restricted by limits on the number of emails you can send, which can be a drawback for photography businesses with larger client lists.

-• Dependence on HubSpot ecosystem: The platform works best when fully integrated with HubSpot's other tools, which can limit flexibility if you use other software.
+- Dependence on HubSpot ecosystem: The platform works best when fully integrated with HubSpot's other tools, which can limit flexibility if you use other software across your operations.

 Price and plans